EtherReal-ID/etherreal-id/README.md

 # etherReal

-Powered by - e t h e r u m - ether*real* is a **ÐAO**
+Powered by - e t h e r u m - ether*Real* is a *Self Sovereign* Identification Oracle - etherRe.al is Borderless, Distributed and Decentralised

-administered by its users
-in the interests of its users
+In the future etherre.al will be administered by its users in the interests of its users.

-hack.ether.camp 2016 is fast approacing and etherre.al will be under intence development for the 5 weeks of the hackathon.
-If you can code solidity / Java or have anything else to offer Please do join in if you can.

-Thanks